microsoft/botframework-solutions/docs/howto/assistant/csharp/ettovamigration.md

 The Enterprise Template is now the [Virtual Assistant Template](https://aka.ms/convaivatemplate) and introduces the following capabilities:

-- C# template simplified and aligned to ASP.NET MVC pattern with dependenct injection
+- C# template simplified and aligned to ASP.NET MVC pattern with dependency injection
 - Typescript generator
 - `Microsoft.Bot.Builder.Solutions` NuGet package to enable easy updating of the template core after a project is created
 - Works out-of-box with Skills, enabling you to use re-usable conversational capabilities or hand off specific tasks to child Bots within your organization